FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 <figure>
 <img class="noZoom" src="/images/histtv_price_distribution.png" alt="distribution of price">
-<figcaption>Distribution plot of the price variable using 1,000.- € bins.</figcaption>
+<figcaption align="center">Distribution plot of the price variable using 1,000.- € bins.</figcaption>
 </figure>
+&nbsp;

 It surely does look like a [log-normal distribution] and just to have visual check, fitting a log-normal distribution with the help of the wonderful SciPy gets us this.

 <figure>
 <img class="noZoom" src="/images/histtv_price_log-normal_fit.png" alt="log-normal fit">
-<figcaption>Log-normal distribution fitted to the distribution of prices.</figcaption>
+<figcaption align="center">Log-normal distribution fitted to the distribution of prices.</figcaption>
 </figure>
+&nbsp;

 Seeing this, you might feel the itch to just apply now the logarithm to our target variable, just to make it look more *normal*.
 And isn't this some basic assumption of a linear model anyway?